alexandru-dinu/pytorch-skel/README.md

-# ML utils
+# aida

-Collection of useful ML utils aiming to reduce boilerplate code.
+Collection of utils (ML-oriented) aiming to reduce boilerplate code.